ivy-llc/ivy/docs/partial_source/contributing/0_setting_up.rst

 from PyPI maybe used for personal projects and experiments but avoided in development, for now.
 If you want to experiment with stable version, you can use docker.

+Below is a guide to creating your own virtual environment.
+The benefit of creating a developing python environment is the ability to install certain packages for a project and then other packages (perhaps different versions) in a new environment for another project.
+This makes it very easy to keep track of installed packages and their versions.

+Below is a guide for setting up a developing environment for Ivy using virtual environments.

 Virtual environments - No Docker
 -------------------------------

+You can either use miniconda or venv:

 Using miniconda
 ****